-During 2021 the value of loans advanced to members increased by 10.7% to €28.4m when compared to 2020.
-The board are exceptionally happy with this level of lending given the competitive market we operate in.
-The other real importance of this increase in lending is that income generated from lending accounts for 70% of the total income of the credit union.
-Income generated from investments took a severe drop this year due to the low interest rate environment and the lack of investment opportunities being presented to the credit union.
+During 2022 the value of loans advanced 6,057 loans to members to the value of €32.8m which is an increase of 15.1% when compared to 2021.
+The board and management teams are exceptionally happy with this level of lending given the competitive market we operate in.
+Our lending process is very streamlined and efficient and as well as underwriting and approving loans the lending team provide invaluable advice to members during the process.
+The other real importance of this increase in lending is that income generated from lending accounts for 78% of interest income of the credit union.
+Income generated from investments continued to be affected by the low interest rate environment in 2022 but this trend looks like reversing with recent interest rate increases by the European Central Bank.